abk5074/abk5074.github.io/_pages/research.md

 ### Research on Gray Markets

 Kinney, Alexander B. 2023. “‘Cannabis Businesses Are Being Good Contributors to the Community’: The Regulated Cannabis Industry and Cannabis Normalization in the United States.”
-Crime & Delinquency 00111287231193989. doi: 10.1177/00111287231193989.
+Crime & Delinquency. doi: 10.1177/00111287231193989.

 Kinney, Alexander B. 2023.
 “Sumptuary Administration: How Contested Market Actors Shape the Trajectory of Policy When Regulated under Fragmented Governance.”
 Law & Policy 45(4):507–29. doi: 10.1111/lapo.12216.